Return to Blog Home

 If Gilbert doesn't have the immediate attention of every woman age thirty and up after this paragraph, she's never going to.
 It's a clarion call, a howitzer shot from the top of a hill, a set of flares, a bonfire, and - why the hell not - a box of sparklers.

 Life has punched me in the gut, the modern world can be awful, and I haven't helped matters.
-I'm a wreck, so I'm going to step back, do some traveling, and try to make things right.
+I'm a wreck, so I'm going to step back, do some traveling, and try to get my head right.

 In its simplest form, that's Eat Pray Love.